Rough going for those picked by Trump to be 'my generals'

 Three U.S. defense officials said Dunford has had a good relationship with Trump, and none were aware of any major disagreements or frictions that would lead Trump to push him out early.

-Dunford was first nominated for the post by former President Barack Obama and renewed by Trump.
-During his campaign, Trump had hinted that he’d remove military leaders who’d been appointed by Obama.
+Dunford was nominated for the post by President Barack Obama and renewed by Trump.
+During the 2016 presidential campaign, Trump had hinted that he’d remove military leaders who’d been appointed by Obama.

-“Under the leadership of Barack Obama and Hillary Clinton, I think the generals have been reduced to rubble,” Trump said during the September 216 “Commander in Chief” forum on NBC News.
-He later suggested he’d seen advice from his generals in defeating the Islamic State group but added, “They’d probably he different generals.”
+“Under the leadership of Barack Obama and Hillary Clinton, I think the generals have been reduced to rubble,” Trump said during a September 2016 “Commander in Chief” forum on NBC News.
+He later suggested he’d seen advice from his generals in defeating the Islamic State group but added, “They’d probably be different generals.”

 The official response from Mattis’ office to Trump’s selection of Milley was notably lukewarm, devoid of the customary praise for the man who will become the highest-ranking military officer in the country.